cyber-republic/hyperconnect-docs-website/docs/tutorials/raspberry-pi/sensehat-temperature-local-event-tutorial.md

 ![Screenshot](images/sensehat-temperature-local-event-tutorial-34.jpg)

 #### Excellent!
-Please feel free to post in the forum if you have any questions or face any issues.
+Please feel free to post in the [Forum](https://forum.cyberrepublic.org/c/hyperconnect) if you have any questions or face any issues.